-BU-534 International Marketing 4.0
+BU-534 International Marketing 4.0 DU-334 international warketing 4.

 Students will explore international marketing concepts from an entrepreneurial and managerial perspective.
 Specific emphasis will be placed upon cultural components and how they affect product, price, place, distribution, and promotion.
 The course will also examine the impact of multinational corporations on economic, environmental, and social development.
 Prerequisite: None